Algebraicity of ratios of special $L$-values for $\mathrm{GL}(n)$: Rankin--Selberg -function for

-It is well-known that the choices of local Whittaker vectors at places which are unramified for $\Sigma$ is dictated by the work of Jacquet-Piateski-Shapiro-Shalika \cite{Jacquet-Shapiro-Shalika}.
-Although the choices of Whittaker vectors at places which are ramified for $\Sigma$ is not clear, it is possible (see lemma below) to choose vectors which under the local Rankin-Selberg integral is a nonzero algebraic number.
+It is known from \cite{Casselman-Shalika-II} that $\Sigma_{t,v}$ admits a Whittaker model for all $\Re(t) \gg 0$.
+The choices of local Whittaker vectors at places which are unramified for $\Sigma_t$ is dictated by the work of Jacquet-Piateski-Shapiro-Shalika \cite{Jacquet-Shapiro-Shalika}.
+Although the choices of Whittaker vectors at places which are ramified for $\Sigma_t$ is not clear, it is possible (see lemma below) to choose vectors which under the local Rankin--Selberg integral is a nonzero algebraic number.
 This suffices for our purpose of studying algebraic aspects of the theory of $L$-functions and is stated in the lemma below.

-\begin{lemma} Let $F$ be a non-archimedean local field and $\psi_F$\footnote{This notation is used to differentiate from the notation of the global additive character $\psi$ used previously.} an additive character of $F$.
-Let $\pi_1$ and $\pi_2$ be two representations of $G_n(F)$ and $G_{n-1}(F)$ respectively which admit Whittaker models.
+\begin{lemma} Let $F$ be a non-archimedean local field and $\psi_F$(See footnote \footnote{This notation is used to differentiate from the notation of the global additive character $\psi$ used previously.}) an additive character of $F$.
+Let $\pi_1$ and $\pi_2$ be two representations of $G_n(F)$ and $G_{n-1}(F)$, respectively which admit Whittaker models.
 Assume that the Whittaker models are furthermore defined over $\overline{\mathbb{Q}}$.
-There exists $w_1 \in W(\pi_1, \psi)$ and $w_{2} \in W(\pi_2, \psi^{-1})$ satisfying the following conditions \begin{enumerate} \item The functions $w_1$ and $w_2$ are $\overline{\mathbb{Q}}$-valued. \item The local Rankin-Selberg integral
+There exists $w_1 \in W(\pi_1, \psi_F)$ and $w_{2} \in W(\pi_2, \psi^{-1}_F)$ satisfying the following conditions \begin{enumerate} \item The functions $w_1$ and $w_2$ are $\overline{\mathbb{Q}}$-valued. \item The local Rankin--Selberg integral